rotundasoftware/cartero/README.md

 ## Resolving asset urls

 At times it is necessary to resolve the url of an asset, for example to reference an image in one package from another.
 Cartero applies a special transform to all assets that replaces expressions of the form `##url( path )` with the url of the asset at `path` (*after* any other transforms are applied).
-The path is resolved to a file using the node resolve algorithm and then mapped to the url that file will have once in the Cartero output directory.
+The path is resolved to a file using the node resolve algorithm and then mapped to the url that file will have once in the cartero output directory.
 For instance, in `page1/index.js`:

 ```javascript
 myModule = require( 'my-module' );